The first book of poems I put together was titled Muse, Use Us. It did not survive scrutiny.

 Then came my oddest ball, 196 (fourteen squared) concatenated, ersatz sonnets, in a manuscript named Stuck-On-Its.

-Three years later, now, I’m working on a manuscript called Nearvous.
+Currently, I’m working on a manuscript called Nearvous.
 I also have schemes for a new chapbook, Nepenthes.

 I’d love to find Salve Age a literary home.
 And Nearvous, as well, once it’s finished.